 Six new children were welcomed to Ciudad in 2019 -- the first new children since 2014.
 Luis entered the merchant marine academy in Tamaulipas and two more students entered the Transition Program.
 Suleima became the first Ciudad alumnus to graduate from college and four children departed Ciudad.

-In 2020, Suleima became the first Ciudad Alumnus to come to work for Ciudad.
+In 2020, Suleima became the first Ciudad Alumnus to come to work for Ciudad after receiving a college degree.
 Jose Rafael entered the Baxter Institute in Tegucigalpa, Honduras and became the first Transition Student to study out of the country.
 We added a Campus Minister to our staff in July and another new child came to live at Ciudad in December.